Afghan asylum family beaten in Greece, set adrift at sea

 Unredacted copies were then shared with EUobserver, depicting a timeline of events corroborating a story of abuse and fear by possibly four masked men against the families.

-Along with two other families totalling 13 people, they landed on the northern part the Greek island of Lesbos on 17 February at around 19:00.
+Along with two other families totalling 13 people, they landed on the northern part of the Greek island of Lesbos on 17 February at around 19:00.

 Some six hours later, they found themselves forced onto a life raft and set adrift without any safety jackets.
 They were rescued around 4 am by the Turkish Coast Guard and taken to Behram, a port city.